yduf/yduf.github.io/_posts/2025-01-27-ruby-bundler.md

 ### [Setup](https://bundler.io/#getting-started)

-Start by writing a Gemfile at the root of your ruby project
+Start by writing a Gemfile at the root of your ruby project you can use `bundle init` to do so.

 {% highlight ruby %}
 # my gemfile
 source 'https://rubygems.org'